eNMS-automation/eNMS/README.md

 ### Comparison

-For all periodic tasks (Netmiko show commands or NAPALM getters), you can compare the results between two devices, at two different times.
+For all periodic tasks, you can compare the results between two devices, at two different times.

 The comparison result is displayed with two methods:
-    - A unified diff: show just the lines that have changed plus a few lines of context, in an inline style. (method used on Github)
+- A **_unified diff_**: show just the lines that have changed plus a few lines of context, in an inline style. (method used on Github)
-    - A ndiff: list every line and highlights interline changes.
+- A **_ndiff_**: list every line and highlights interline changes.

 ![Comparison](https://github.com/afourmy/eNMS/blob/master/readme/comparison.gif)